Get insider access

 7.1 Rears

 The Sonos Ray can playback 5.1 surround sound content like Dolby Digital and DTS, which are commonly found on streaming services and Blu-ray discs.
-However, it has to downmix this content into stereo in order to play it.
-The resulting sound isn't very immersive, and audio seems like it's just coming from speakers in front of you.
-Sound effects don't seem like they're coming from all around you, either.
+However, the bar has to downmix this content into stereo to play it.
+The resulting sound isn't very immersive, and audio seems to be coming from speakers in front of you.
+Sound effects don't seem to come from all around you, either.
 However, you can always add rear speakers if you want a more clear and real representation of surround content.

 Sound